9 Best Castles Near London Every History Lover Should Visit

 Get to Hever Castle from London Bridge by train: 40 minutes

-Built in 1270, Hever Castle near London in the county of Kent was home to one of the most powerful families of the Tudor period: the Boleyns.
-In the 15th and 16th century, the Boleyn family occupied Hever and made it home, as Anne Boleyn grew up to be the Queen of England by talking her way into becoming King Henry VIII's second wife.
+Built in 1270, Hever Castle near London in the county of Kent was home to one of the most powerful families of the Tudor period: the Boleyn's.
+In the 15th and 16th century, the Boleyn family occupied Hever and made it home; during this time Anne Boleyn grew up to be the Queen of England and became King Henry VIII's second wife.
 This was where the Boleyn ownership took a downward turn, as it was later taken out of their hands and passed onto Anne of Cleves, another of the King’s six wives.
 From then, many wealthy families have taken ownership of Hever, but it was William Waldorf Astor that took time and money to transform the property into the beauty it holds today, being the one to construct the incredible gardens and lake within the castle grounds.
 Hever Castle is steeped in fascinating tales and a rich history and you can visit it from London in less than 40 minutes.
 Book your tickets in advance to guarantee your entry on the day.

 Check out these